soumyadbanik/object-detection-on-aerial-videos/README.md

 ### Training

-For training on Stanford Drone Data follow the step 1 from [AlexeyAB's Repo](https://github.com/AlexeyAB/darknet#how-to-train-to-detect-your-custom-objects)
+1. Clone the repository `git clone https://github.com/AlexeyAB/darknet.git` For training on Stanford Drone Data, follow the step 1 from [AlexeyAB's Repo](https://github.com/AlexeyAB/darknet#how-to-train-to-detect-your-custom-objects)
+If you are training on local gpu, make sure you have `cuda` and `cuDNN` with compatible version installed in your system.

 2. Create file `obj.names` in the directory `darknet/data/`, with objects names - each in new line
 ```csv